Therapies

 • Speech and Language therapy

-These are some of the therapies we use regularly.
-In most cases, these therapists are commisioned by the Local Authority to support individual pupil's provision.
+In most cases, these therapists are commissioned by the Local Authority to support individual pupil's provision.

 Provided by Jumpstart Therapy Centre